Rasmus-M/doa/README.md

 * Fixed stairs - you start at the stairs you entered by, but there are 3 up stairs when going up, and 3 down stairs when going down
 * Monsters should no longer move into walls
+* Fixed bug causing all items to be dropped